FirelyTeam/spark/docs/MigrateFromv1Tov2.md

 ## Migrate from 1.0 to 2.0

+### Interfaces and classes that have been renamed
+- IGenerator has been renamed to IIdentityGenerator

 ### New IGenerator implementation
 MongoIdGenerator is replaced by GuidGenerator and is the new default identity generator for resource's.
 See issue https://github.com/FirelyTeam/spark/issues/572 for more information.